mrdimosthenis/one-hundred-prisoners/README.md

 ```

 Let's also assume that we add a few print statements or breakpoints at the right places to
-display the state of the system at each step.
-In this case, we will see something like this:
+display the state of the system at specific points in time:

 ```
 Boxes: Vector(5, 4, 0, 1, 3, 2)